Studying with ASD

 What do you need to do?

-Inform your study advisor about your ASD and explain how it is affecting your study progress.
-The study advisor may decide to refer you to the student counsellor.
+Inform your study advisor about your circumstances and explain how it is affecting your study progress.

 - The Student Service Centre (SSC) offers various courses and workshops, such as a Study Support Group specially for students who have difficulty organizing their study-related tasks.
 These courses and workshops can be found on Student Portal.